Posts Tagged ‘Alternate History’

 July 23rd, 1991.
 Plainfield Wisconsin

-The light stayed on as Robert lay in the hotel bed.
+The light remained on as Robert lay in the hotel bed.
 He couldn’t get Gein out of his mind.
 He also wondered if anyone else was even staying in this hotel.
 Looking at the old flimsy door to the outer hallway, he was reminded of his long-deceased friend H.P.
 Lovecraft.
 In Lovecraft’s story, Shadow of Innsmouth, the main character stumbled across a strange town, and, after staying in a cheap hotel, is almost kidnapped, before narrowly escaping and learning the town’s deadly secrets.
 Bloch wished for no parallels to his current experience.

 The walls were glowing white.
 Laying there in the hospital bed, his mother’s skin looked a pale yellow, almost like she was already to… no, don’t even think it.
 She’s still here, he’s holding her weak hand in his own.
-He can’t believe how much smaller she looks, almost as though the cancer actually shrunk her.
+He can’t believe how much smaller she looks, it’s as though the cancer shrunk her.
 He’s crying again.
 Robert hates this part.
 She’s looking at him now, but only with her eyes as her face remains deathlike in its motionless.
 He can only bring himself to say one word in that boyish voice he had so long ago.
 “Mother.”

 Robert hated that dream.
 He hadn’t had it in a while, but tonight it hit with extra potency.
 His whole body shook when he awoke.
 It’s never like in the movies where you sit straight up after a nightmare.
 He was still laying in his bed, but his chest heaved rapidly as he looked up at the light in his room.